alexanderwallerus/mouseBrainRegions/README.md

 ## Configuration

-* Create a file regions.txt within the myRegions folder and fill it with arbitrary names for- and the specific ID numbers of your regions of interest.
+* Create a .txt file (i.e. named "regions.txt") within the myRegions folder and fill it with arbitrary names for- and the specific ID numbers of your regions of interest.
 A regions.txt for showing regions A, B and C with their looked up IDs of 1001, 1002, and 1003 might look like this:

 ```
 regionA, 1001